wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-next-js.md

 This lets you update user context when login or profile changes, enabling real-time flag evaluation.

-> Refer to the VWO FME React SDK documentation on [User Context](doc:fme-react-context)
+> Refer to the VWO FE React SDK documentation on [User Context](doc:fme-react-context)

 <br />